joelspi97/portfolio/client/README.md

-# Joel Spinelli's Personal Porfolio
+# Joel Spinelli's Personal Portfolio

 Webpage made to display some basic information about myself and show some projects I made.